CleverCloud/documentation/content/doc/administrate/log-management.md

 {{< callout type="warning" >}}
 NewRelic has two zones, **EU** and **US**.
 An account on one zone is not available on the other, make sure to target the right intake endpoint (`log-api.eu.newrelic.com` or `log-api.newrelic.com`).
 {{< /callout >}}

+### Third-party software

+{{< callout type="info">}}
+Third-party software is not directly supported by Clever Cloud.
+We do not garantee they will be free of problems.
+{{< /callout >}}

+#### HTTPS

+Some tools available on GitHub enable to create a drain to collect logs through an HTTPS endpoint.
+[This project](https://github.com/sebartyr/http-logs-drain), for example, is fully compatible with Clever Cloud.

+You could host it as an app and an add-on on Clever Cloud.
+A complete README explains all the features.